 - Layer the vegetables in the clean mason jar – thinly sliced cucumbers, peppers, and onions.
 Push down lightly to pack vegetables down and get a few more in.
 Allow 1/2″ headspace at the top of the jar.
 Place the jar on a towel folded in thirds.

-- Using a canning funnel or a ladle, pour the pickling liquid over the vegetables.
-You may have a slight amount left over depending on how tightly you packed your jar.
+- Using a canning funnel and a ladle, pour the pickling liquid over the vegetables.
+You may have a slight amount left over, depending on how tightly you packed your jar.

 - Wipe the rim and apply the lid.